-- Reduce stress on the housing market by increasing permanent housing stock in Moranbah through building new housing in Moranbah for employees. - Increase availability of affordable housing through supporting the Isaac Affordable Housing Trust and/or Emergency and Long-Term Accommodation Moranbah Inc to construct additional units for affordable housing. - Provide all employees with genuine housing choice through provision of high-quality workforce accommodation utilising existing worker accommodation facilities rather than building new facilities. - Provide support to members of workforce seeking to move to local communities through providing connections to the highest quality local advice and support networks provided to all prospective employees looking to move to local area.
+- Reduce stress on the housing market by increasing permanent housing stock in Moranbah through building new housing in Moranbah for employees. - Increase availability of affordable housing through supporting the Isaac Affordable Housing Trust to construct additional units for affordable housing. - Provide all employees with genuine housing choice through provision of high-quality workforce accommodation utilising existing worker accommodation facilities rather than building new facilities. - Provide support to members of workforce seeking to move to local communities through providing connections to the highest quality local advice and support networks provided to all prospective employees looking to move to local area.
 The 'Live Local Initiative' housing subsidy will be used as a mechanism to both encourage employees to live in local towns whilst also managing potential effects on the local housing market.